United City F.C.: Youth club

-United City (as Ceres–Negros) sponsored a youth club with the same name, which competed in the 7's Football League.
+United City FC sponsored a youth club with the same name, which competed in the 7's Football League.

 Esports club

 UCFC Esports, serves as the esports division of United City.
 A joint venture with BrenPro, Inc., its formation was announced in June 2021 by the club.
 It intends to compete in FIFA, League of Legends: Wild Rift, Mobile Legends: Bang Bang, and Valorant competitions.
 UCFC Esports will compete in the 2021 Southeast Asia in the Champions eFootball (CeF), a regional eFootball (PES) tournament.